by Crystal Williams

 The concept of family-centered practices began to develop around the middle of the 20th century but rose to the forefront of EI practices in the 1980s and beyond.
 These practices emphasize the empowerment of caregivers to help their children reach developmental milestones.
 Recent findings emphasize the importance of caregiver participation in therapy.
 In this process, the EI provider works with the family to determine goals and ways to embed intervention into their daily routines.
 This leads to greater generalization of skills which allows children to use those specific skills within many contexts.

 One way to increase caregiver participation during EI home visits involves an approach called bagless intervention.
 This growing method of delivering services in EI uses family routines, activities, and materials that are natural to the child to promote skill development.
 This method aligns with EI principles and recommended practices and is described in the article What about MY Toys: A Bagless Approach in Early Intervention.
 A bagless approach includes the family in selecting routines and materials already in the home to address the goals on the Individualized Family Services Plan (IFSP).
 For example, a family may want their toddler to request foods at mealtimes.
 The provider might work with the family at mealtime to give the child choices between foods and request more by using the sign for “more.”
 The goals for the child should be based on the family’s priorities.
 Families may be more engaged in intervention when they know that their priorities and concerns are being addressed.
+For a printable resource to give to families see this blog.
+There you will find activity cards to give to caregivers and families to support at-home skill practice using common household items.

 When caregivers play an active role in creating functional goals for their children, outcomes improve .
 Functional goals are those that encourage children to participate more effectively in their natural environments, such as home, child care, or community settings.
 Much of a child’s day is spent with caregivers, thus promoting caregiver competence during home visits is vital.
 Shifting from traditional, provider-centered therapy to bagless intervention is one way to improve caregiver competence.
 When a toy bag is used in a home visit, caregivers may not have the opportunity to practice the skills addressed in the visit because the therapist often takes the toys with them at the end of the session.
 Bagless therapists are able to teach families how to use every day routines, such as a bath or mealtime, and every day materials, such as a cup or bowl, to increase their child’s skills.